Thanks to our partner Suncorp and their Team Girls program.

 As an adult, my self-esteem remains my true north.
 I’ve travelled the world on my own, worked abroad on a whim, lived alone, lived with thirteen strangers in a three-level house in Singapore, rubbed shoulders with people I’d never dreamt of being in the same stratosphere as.
 But I’ve always held my own, confident in my instincts, rarely doubting myself and just going for it.
 It’s possibly what I’m proudest of, in this, my fortieth year.
 There is no greater gift, this super-power of mine, and it’s one that’s allowed me to dream big and chase hard since I was a small girl.
 (Watch your back, Nikki Taylor.
 My skipping rope and I are coming for you…)

-Business Chicks and Suncorp Team Girls have teamed up to bring you the Business Chicks of Tomorrow content series.
+Business Chicks and Suncorp Team Girls have teamed up to bring you the Business Chicks of the Future content series.
 We want to equip parents, carers and families with the tools they need to build meaningful connections with their teen and tween girls, in order to build their confidence, strengthen their mental health and overcome difficult circumstances.
 We want to encourage the next generation of girls to feel positive, confident, empowered and ready to face what the world throws at them, knowing they have the right support behind them.

 For more information on how Suncorp is helping to build a nation of confident girls, visit the Team Girls website.